freeCodeCamp/chapter/server/docs/README.md

 This would create `ModelName.ts` in `server/models`

+To keep everything DRY, add `extends BaseModel` to the class and import it from 'server/models/BaseModel' to no repeat id, createdAt, and updatedAt fields on every single model

 You could also run `npx typeorm` since here you're not actually loading any ts files, but because regular `npx typeorm` runs inside of node it import from `.ts` files, so we run it with `ts-node` and our custom server config (check package.json)

 ### Create a migration